romshark/Go-1-2-Proposal---Immutability/README.md

 Without this distinction, the above code wouldn't be possible and we'd have to compromise compile-time safety by **removing immutability** to solve similar problems.
-Reference types like pointers, slices and maps are just regular types and should be treated as such consistently without any special regulations.
+Reference types like pointers, slices, and maps are just regular types and should be treated as such consistently without any special regulations.

 ### 4.10.
 Why not implicitly convert mutable to immutable types?
-In Go types are never implicitly converted and always need to be explicitly casted.
+In Go, types are never implicitly converted and always need to be explicitly casted.
 As the immutability operator `const` is just a type qualifier - making mutable types implicitly convert to immutable types would lead to inconsistency in the language specification.